CitrineInformatics/citrine-python/docs/source/getting_started/datasets.rst

 ^^^^^^^^^^^^^^

 If you have WRITE permission on a dataset then you may delete any file in the dataset.
-Use this ability carefully, as there are no checks as to whether or no the file is referenced by existing data objects.
+Use this ability carefully, as there are no checks as to whether or not the file is referenced by existing data objects.
 Deleting a file can therefore produce broken links.

 .. code-block:: python